mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/15/day-300/">November 15, 2017</a></small></div>
-<p><strong>Nearly 1.5 million people have signed up for an Affordable Care Act health care plan</strong> in the first two weeks of open enrollment, outpacing last year's sign ups by nearly 500,000.
+<p><strong>Nearly 1.5 million people have signed up for an <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> health care plan</strong> in the first two weeks of open enrollment, outpacing last year's sign ups by nearly 500,000.
 The Trump administration cut the 2018 open enrollment period from 12 to 6 weeks, and reduced the ACA advertising budget by 90%. (<a href="https://www.reuters.com/article/us-usa-healthcare-enrollment/nearly-1-5-million-people-signed-up-for-obamacare-plans-so-far-officials-idUSKBN1DF27A">Reuters</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/15/day-300/">November 15, 2017</a></small></div>
 <p><strong>A key Senate Republican said he would not support the GOP tax plan and another expressed reservations about the bill</strong>.
 Ron Johnson said he was opposed to both the Senate and House bills because neither "provide fair treatment."
-Meanwhile, Susan Collins said she was concerned about Republicans changing the tax bill to repeal the Affordable Care Act's individual mandate, calling it a "mistake."
+Meanwhile, Susan Collins said she was concerned about Republicans changing the tax bill to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate, calling it a "mistake."
 Republicans can only lose two senators and still pass their tax plan in the Senate without Democratic votes. (<a href="https://www.washingtonpost.com/business/economy/democrats-furious-over-new-gop-attempt-to-gut-obamacare/2017/11/15/fdc382f8-ca23-11e7-8321-481fd63f174d_story.html">Washington Post</a> / <a href="https://www.politico.com/story/2017/11/15/republican-against-senate-tax-bill-244947">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/14/day-299/">November 14, 2017</a></small></div>
-<p><strong>Senate Republicans added a provision to their tax bill that would repeal the Affordable Care Act's individual mandate</strong>.
+<p><strong>Senate Republicans added a provision to their tax bill that would repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate</strong>.
 In order to be protected from a Democratic filibuster, the tax bill can't add more than $1.5 trillion to federal deficit over a decade.
 The CBO said that repealing the mandate would free up more than $300 billion in funding over the next decade while also causing 13 million fewer people to have health insurance.
 Mitch McConnell said Republicans are "optimistic that inserting the individual mandate repeal would be helpful." (<a href="https://www.washingtonpost.com/business/economy/sen-paul-plans-amendment-to-gut-obamacare-in-tax-bill-testing-gop-unity/2017/11/14/f95066c6-c94e-11e7-8321-481fd63f174d_story.html">Washington Post</a> / <a href="https://www.nytimes.com/2017/11/14/us/politics/tax-plan-senate-obamacare-individual-mandate-trump.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/10/day-295/">November 10, 2017</a></small></div>
-<p><strong>Five states have asked a federal judge to halt the rollback of the Affordable Care Act's birth control mandate</strong>.
+<p><strong>Five states have asked a federal judge to halt the rollback of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s birth control mandate</strong>.
 California, New York, Maryland, Delaware, and Virginia filed the motion for a preliminary injunction, arguing that the policy change is unconstitutional and discriminatory.
 In October, Trump rolled back the federal requirement for employers to include birth control coverage in their health insurance plans, citing moral and religious grounds. (<a href="http://thehill.com/business-a-lobbying/359796-five-states-ask-federal-judge-to-halt-trumps-rollback-of-birth-control">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/09/day-294/">November 09, 2017</a></small></div>
-<p><strong>Affordable Care Act signups are outpacing last year's enrollment</strong> with more than 600,000 people selecting a plan through HealthCare.gov in the first four days since enrollment opened.
+<p><strong><a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> signups are outpacing last year's enrollment</strong> with more than 600,000 people selecting a plan through HealthCare.gov in the first four days since enrollment opened.
 In the first 12 days of last year’s open enrollment, 1,008,218 people selected plans.
 Enrollment this year lasts 45 days – half as long as in the past – and for most states enrollment will end on December 15th.
 Several states are allowing residents to sign up for ACA plans into January. (<a href="https://www.wsj.com/articles/insurers-see-jump-in-sign-ups-for-affordable-care-act-1510241580">Wall Street Journal</a> / <a href="https://www.washingtonpost.com/news/powerpost/wp/2017/11/06/aca-signups-spike-at-open-enrollments-start/">Washington Post</a>)</p>